 For patients with non-compressible hemorrhage: Look for signs of improved perfusion with presence of central pulses, but use permissive hypotension approach.
+Target a systolic BP of:
-Do not target systolic BP of greater than 90 mmHg unless significant TBI.

-- i) If inadequate clinical improvement, transfuse additional LTO+ WB - (1) Patients less than 35 kg: Administer 10 mL/kg IV/IO - (2) Patients greater than or equal to 35 kg: Administer 1 unit IV/IO - j) Assess for signs of transfusion reaction - k) Upon hospital arrival, inform receiving team of patient's receipt of whole blood, and provide empty whole blood bags and pre-transfusion blood sample (if obtained) for hospital blood bank evaluation.

-Possible transfusion reaction signs and symptoms: Hives, wheezing, rigors, fevers, abdominal pain, vomiting, sudden worsening of hypotension or tachycardia that is not consistent with patient's underlying condition
+- 90 mmHg for patients less than 35 kg - 100 mmHg for patients greater than or equal to 35 kg - 110 mmHg for patients greater than or equal to 35 kg with significant TBI - i) If inadequate clinical improvement, transfuse additional LTO+ WB - (1) Patients less than 35 kg: Administer 10 mL/kg IV/IO - (2) Patients greater than or equal to 35 kg: Administer 1 unit IV/IO - j) If inadequate clinical improvement, also administer calcium chloride through a separate line or following the second LTO+ WB dose. - (1) Patients less than 35 kg: 20 mg/kg slow IV/IO - (2) Patients greater than or equal to 35 kg: 1 gram slow IV/IO - k) Assess for signs of transfusion reaction - Upon hospital arrival, inform receiving team of patient's receipt of whole blood, and provide empty whole blood bags and pre-transfusion blood sample (if obtained) for hospital blood bank evaluation. - Possible transfusion reaction signs and symptoms: Hives, wheezing, rigors, fevers, abdominal pain, vomiting, sudden worsening of hypotension or tachycardia that is not consistent with patient's underlying condition